 I was struggling to understand why people who were being completely used in a relationship wouldn't leave their partner.
 Why did they seem to be totally set against doing what they ought to do to get help or healing?
 Why did they refuse to get off the road that was leading them to heartbreak and destruction?

 I could never understand how a guy could treat a girl so awful.
 He'll hit her, make fun of her, cheat on her, get her pregnant and leave, and yet the girl does everything in her power to keep him or get him back.
 I used to want to say to these girls, "Why can't you see it?!
 Are you blind? " I know that doesn't sound very loving, but that's how I felt.

 But one day, I decided to learn as much about being addicted to love as I possibly could.
 In my research, I have learned love addiction can strike either sex and it is every bit as powerful and destructive as drugs, gambling, alcohol, eating disorders, or cutting.
 Now I understand better about love addiction and can spot it almost every time a love addict calls my show.
 Now I know why love addicts won't respond to the simple solution to their problem drop him/her.

-Love addiction is a lot like other addictions where a person obsessively and compulsively tries to relieve or medicate the deep pain in their life with feeling loved.
+Love addiction is a lot like other addictions where a person obsessively and compulsively tries to relieve or medicate the deep pain in their life by feeling loved.
 In fact, the feelings of a love addict are just as false as the high drugs bring to a drug addict.

 If you are a love addict, you think you cannot live without the other person and you will do just about anything to keep the relationship alive.